 - Improved hand-eye coordination.
 Most babies this age transfer objects from one hand to another or directly to their mouths.
 Pulling objects closer with a raking motion of the hands will give way to more-refined movements, such as picking up objects with just the thumb and forefinger.
 This improving dexterity will help your baby handle a spoon and soft finger foods.

 - Evolving communication.
 Your baby will communicate with you through sounds, gestures and facial expressions.
 You'll probably hear plenty of laughing and squealing.
-Your baby might even respond to his or her own name.
-Babies this age can distinguish emotions by tone of voice.
-They might repeat the sounds they hear — or give it their best shot.
+Some babies might repeat the sounds they hear — or give it their best shot.
 Your baby's babbling is likely to include chains of sounds, such as "ba-ba-ba."
 You might even pick out an occasional "mama" or "dada."

 - Stranger anxiety.
 Many babies this age become wary of strangers.
-Your baby might resist staying with anyone other than you, shunning even grandparents or familiar baby sitters.
-If your baby fusses when you leave — or melts down entirely — resist the temptation to sneak away.
-Say goodbye with a hug and kiss and a reminder that you'll be back soon.
-Chances are, your baby will stop crying as soon as you're out of sight and something else grabs his or her attention.
-You might even plan ahead of time how the caregiver will distract your baby.
+Your baby might resist staying with anyone other than you.
+If your baby fusses when you leave, have the person staying with your child create a distraction.
+Then say goodbye with a hug and kiss and a reminder that you'll be back soon.
+Your baby will likely stop crying as soon as you're out of sight.

 - Teething.
-If your baby still has a toothless grin, you can expect the first tooth anytime.
+You can expect the first tooth anytime.
 You might notice your baby drooling more than usual and chewing on just about anything.
-Offer a cold washcloth or teething ring.
-Ideally, you've been running a clean, damp washcloth over your baby's gums every day to keep bacteria from building up.
-When your baby's first teeth appear, switch to a small, soft-bristled toothbrush.
+Try gently rubbing the gums with one of your fingers or offer a rubber teething ring.
+When your baby's first teeth appear, use a soft-bristled toothbrush to clean them twice a day.
 Until your child learns to spit — at about age 3 — use a smear of fluoride toothpaste no bigger than the size of a grain of rice.

 See more In-depth